 - Is it possible to discuss this idea without being offensive to people who are genuinely hurt by (cross-)cultural appropriation?

+II.
 Something that's been circling my brain as I've been reading through lupagreenwolf's excellent "DIY Totemism":

 Mages in shamanic traditions work with totems: either (depending on who you ask!) an archetype of that animal, or a representation of ancestral/group connection, or a spirit animal, etc.* Totems are representations of entire species: Bear, Eagle, Fox, Wolf, etc.